JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 large numbers of parameters.

-It is worth noting that using automatic differentiation in this form is almost impossible for libraries which utilize precompiled shared libraries that call C/C++/Fortran packages (SciPy, deSolve), and so this is a unique feature of the Julia differential equation suite.
+It is worth noting that using automatic differentiation in this form is almost impossible for libraries which utilize precompiled C/C++/Fortran packages (SciPy, deSolve), and so this is a unique feature of the Julia differential equation suite.
 While entire ODE solver libraries could in theory be recoded into PyTorch or TensorFlow, doing so for a fully featured suite would be a difficult process without much promise for performance.
 For